SammoMichael/GoPy/README.md

 ## Technologies
 Python
-AI will be using Machine Learning with Monte Carlo Tree Search and Value System For now it is based on a simple pseudo-random move generator
+AI will be using Machine Learning with Monte Carlo Tree Search and Value System For now it is based on a simple pseudo-random move generator.
 ```python
 def game_loop(board_map):
     try: